'Southern Charm Star Austen Kroll Says He's Not Cheap

 Austen Kroll knew that he might be called a lot of things when he signed on for Southern Charm, but he never thought that frugality would be the focus.
-Austen was shocked and taken aback when his ex and co-star, Chelsea Meissner told the world that he’s cheap.
+Austen was shocked and taken aback when his ex and co-star, Chelsea Meissner, told the world that he’s cheap.

 “This is something I definitely tried to clear up with [ex-girlfriend] Chelsea [Meissner], and I was like, please, tell me, I wish you would have said that I had like a drinking problem rather than I’m cheap.”